 VULNERABLE PUPILS

 Particular vigilance will be exercised in respect of pupils who are subject to Child Protection Plan and any incidents or concerns involving these children will be reported immediately to the allocated Social Worker (and confirmed in writing; copied to the LA’s Schools Safeguarding Coordinator).
 If the pupil in question is a Looked-After child, this will also be brought to the notice of the Designated Person with responsibility for children in public care.
 The School’s Designated Teacher for Looked-after and Previously Looked-after Children will work with the virtual school head, who manages pupil premium plus for looked after children, to discuss how funding can be best used to support the progress of looked after children in the school and meet the needs identified in the child’s personal education plan.
 The designated teacher will also work with the virtual school head to promote the educational achievement of previously looked after children.
+We note the DfE’s statutory guidance Designated teacher for looked-after and previously looked-after children.
+Where a child has an allocated social worker, we will liaise with the virtual school head who, in addition to their statutory duties, now has a non-statutory responsibility for the strategic oversight of the educational attendance, attainment, and progress of children with a social worker.
+We also note the DfE’s non-statutory guidance on promoting the education of children with a social worker that contains further information on the roles and responsibilities of virtual school heads.

-We note the DfE’s statutory guidance Designated teacher for looked-after and previously looked-after children.Local authorities should share with our school/setting the fact a child has a social worker, and the DSL will hold and use this information so that decisions can be made in the best interests of the child’s safety, welfare and educational outcomes.
+Local authorities should share with our school/setting the fact a child has a social worker, and the DSL will hold and use this information so that decisions can be made in the best interests of the child’s safety, welfare and educational outcomes.
 This will be considered as a matter of routine.
 There are clear powers to share this information under existing duties on both local authorities and schools and colleges to safeguard and promote the welfare of children.
 Where children need a social worker, this will inform decisions about safeguarding (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).

 We acknowledge that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges.
 We are aware that additional barriers can exist when recognising abuse and neglect in this group of children.
 This can include assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child’s condition without further exploration; these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; the potential for children with SEND or certain medical conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and communication barriers and difficulties in managing or reporting these challenges.
 Further information can be found in the DfE’s SEND Code of Practice 0 to 25 and Supporting Pupils at School with Medical Conditions.